William-Verstraeten/adalunatics/index.markdown

 These are samples of the initially extracted quotes.
 <img src="assets/plots/Chapter_1/Sentence_cloud_1_shorter_copy.png" class="center"/>

-Using Latent Dirichlet Allocation (LDA) we then assigned a topic to each of the previously extracted quotes.
+Some of them do not look quite right, as we included some general keywords in our selection.
+We set out to refine our sample: using Latent Dirichlet Allocation (LDA) we assigned a topic to each of the previously extracted quotes.
-The topics detected by the LDA were very insightful of the content in the quotes extracted so far.
+The topics detected by the LDA were very insightful of the content of the quotes extracted so far.

 We could interpret them as
 1. **Women Empowerment** 👩